JAForbes/z4/streams.md

-# Z4 vs Streams
+# Zed vs Streams

-In many respects, Z4 is designed to replace all conceivable stream usage in a client side application.
+In many respects, Zed is designed to replace all conceivable stream usage in a client side application.

 Streams are incredible, I've been a big advocate for a long time, especially in the mithril.js community.